Kinjuriu/python-ingestion/README.md

 # python-ingestion
-Different sources of data from files to APIs to databases.
+An implementation of data ingestion with python including different sources of data from files to APIs to databases.
 Validating and cleaning datasets integrating data quality in my process.